Tognolia/Cryptocurrencies_price_predictor/README.md

 Using Python I was able to automate the process of collecting and combining data from numerous days.
 I scraped a number of different tables into Pandas Dataframes and began to explore and clean the data.

 ### Google trends

 Google trends data were scraped from the analysed period and  saved into a csv file.
 Unfortunately Google allow to scrape data only in a weekly format if the timeframe is greater than 90 days.
 A data linear interpolation technique of Pandas helped me to transform my weekly data into daily ones.

+## Sentiment Analysis

+The goal of the analysis was to obtain a daily mean sentiment of the tweets scraped.
+In oreder to run the analysis we used the Vader library.

+The first step of the process was to clean the data.
+Multile regex lines of code were used to remove re-tweets, websites, names, etc. from the tweets.
+Later also stop words and neutral parts of the tweets were removed.

+At the end of the process we got a list of compound polarity, one for each tweet.
+Eventually, the values of this list were grouped by dates and stored in a df in Pandas.